GiacomoValliPhD/openhdemg/docs/GUI_basics.md

     ```Python
     Select MU: 1
     ```
-    will result in the first MU to be deleted.
+    will result in the second MU to be deleted (Python is base 0).
 Selecting

     ```Python
     Select MU: 1,2,5
     ```
-    will result in the removal of the first, second and fifth MU.
+    will result in the removal of the second, third and fifth MU.

 4. Click the `Remove MU` button to remove the MU(s).

 ## Reference Signal Editing
-The *openhdemg* GUI also allows you to edit and filter reference signals corresponding to your analysis file (however, you can also edit and filter seperate reference signals).
+The *openhdemg* GUI also allows you to edit and filter reference signals corresponding to your analysis file (this can be either a file containing both the MUs and the reference signal or a file containing only the reference signal).

 ![reference_sig](md_graphics/GUI/Refsig_Filter_window.png)

-1. View the MUs using the `View MUs` button prior to reference signla editing, SO you can see what is happening.
+1. View the MUs using the `View MUs` button prior to reference signal editing, so you can see what is happening.

 2. Click the `RefSig Editing` button located in row five and column one, a new pop-up window opens.
 In the `Reference Signal Editing Window`, you can low-pass filter the reference signal as well as remove any signal offset.

-3. When you click the `Filter RefSig` button, the reference signal gets low-pass filtered according to values specified in the `Filter Order` and `Cutoff Freq` textboxes.
+3. When you click the `Filter RefSig` button, the reference signal is low-pass filtered (Zero-lag, Butterworth) according to values specified in the `Filter Order` and `Cutoff Freq` textboxes.
 In example, specifiying

     ```Python
     Filter Order: 4